chetansaini39/Eight-Puzzle-PC/README.md

 ### The program also demonstrate the use of following two heuristic
 1. Manhattan Distance
 2. Number of tiles out of place.

+#### Compiling
+Use Netbeans IDE with JDK 8 to compile and run the code